Can Out-of-Domain data help to Learn Domain-Specific Prompts for Multimodal Misinformation Detection?: Proposed DPOD Framework

 \subsection{Stage 1: Label-Aware Alignment}

-Since our goal is to predict the veracity of news (image-caption pair) in a particular domain ($D$, say {\em politics}), the ideal scenario is when vast amounts of annotated data for domain $D$ are available.
+If we want to predict the veracity of news (image-caption pair) in a particular domain ($D$, say {\em politics}), the ideal scenario is when vast amounts of annotated data for domain $D$ are available.
 In real scenarios, getting large amounts of annotated data from each domain is challenging.
-Our hypothesis is that there might be overlapping concepts/objects in the data from different domains, like {\em healthcare, entertainment}, which can be utilized to mitigate the adverse effect of less amount of training data of the desired domain.
+But, there might be overlapping concepts or objects in the data from related domains, like {\em politics, international news}, which can be utilized to bolster the learning for each domain.

-Using self-supervision as a warm-up stage for model training has been used successfully in previous works like \cite{cosmos}, \cite{self_supervised}.
-In contrast to these approaches, where both the training and test sets contain data from all (but same) domains, we explore whether self-supervision from out-of-domain data can benefit the performance of in-domain data for MFND task.
-Here, the original CLIP model is trained to learn relations between texts and images from all the domains, but in a label-aware manner.
+Using self-supervision as a warm-up stage for model training has been used successfully in previous works like \cite{cosmos,self_supervised}.
+In contrast to these approaches, here, the original CLIP model is trained to learn relations between texts and images from all the domains, but in a label-aware manner.
 Specifically, we use a multi-modal contrastive loss, such that the backbone model learns to bring closer the augmentations of the image and the corresponding text when the news is real and can separate them when the news is fake.

-For label-aware alignment, initially, four augmentations, namely, color jitter, random crop, horizontal flipping and normalisation are generated per image.
+For label-aware alignment, initially, four augmentations, namely, color jitter, random crop, horizontal flipping and normalization are generated per image.
 Then the CLIP embeddings of the original image, text and the image augmentations are generated.
 Suppose an image and the corresponding text be denoted as $I_k$ and $T_k$ respectively and the image augmentations be denoted by $I_{ak}, a=1,\hdots,4$.
 We denote the corresponding embeddings as $\{\hat{I}_k, \hat{T}_{k}, \hat{I}_{ak}\}$.
 For the consistent (real) image-text pairs, we want to bring the embeddings of the image ($\hat{I}_{k}$), its augmentations ($\hat{I}_{ak}, a =1, \hdots,4$) and the corresponding text ($\hat{T}_{k}$) close to one another.
 Thus for the positive pair, we have two combinations, namely image-image pair and image-text pair.
 The corresponding label-aware alignment losses for the $i^{th}$ image augmentation of $k^{th}$ input sample are calculated as:

 where $\hat{I}_{ik}$ and $\hat{I}_{jk}, j \neq i$ denotes the $i^{th}$ and $j^{th}$ augmentations of the image $I_k$. $\tau$ is the temperature parameter that controls the smoothness of the probability distribution, $N$ is the number of training image-text pairs and $sim$ represents the cosine similarity.
 We use $\tau = 0.05$ for all our experiments.
 The denominator $\mathcal{D}_{true}$ represents the combination of all the negative pairs and is given as